Valerie Korinek: Career

 Upon completing her PhD, Korinek joined the faculty at the University of Saskatchewan in 1996.
-Korinek has stated that she expected to work there for two years and then to move back to Ontario, but she ultimately decided to stay at what she considered "a marvelous History Department."
-When Korinek first arrived at Saskatchewan, she received a post-it-note from her colleague Gary Hanson, which read, "You should contact these people.
-You'd find them interesting."
-As she was becoming acclimated with her new position, she did not contact the people on the note until the following year.
-Once she contacted one of the people from the note, former librarian Neil Richards, she began reading his collection of LGBTQ archives and became interested in sharing the work.
-As she began working with Richards on this new project, Korinek published her first book, based on her doctoral dissertation and titled Roughing it in the Suburbs: Reading Chatelaine Magazine in the Fifties and Sixties through the University of Toronto Press.
+Korinek has stated that she expected to work there for two years and then to move back to Ontario, but she ultimately decided to stay in their history department.
+She was referred by her colleague to former librarian Neil Richards, read his collection of LGBTQ archives, and became interested in sharing the work.
+As she began working with Richards on this new project, Korinek published her first book, based on her doctoral dissertation and titled Roughing it in the Suburbs: Reading Chatelaine Magazine in the Fifties and Sixties, through the University of Toronto Press.
+In 2014, she won the Canadian Historical Association's Prize for Best Article on the History of Sexuality for "'We’re the girls of the pansy parade': Historicizing Winnipeg’s Queer Subcultures, 1930s–1970," published in Histoire sociale/Social History 45 (May 2012).

-In 2018, Korinek released her second book titled Prairie Fairies: A History of Queer Communities and People in Western Canada, 1930-1985, which received the Canadian Historical Association's Clio Prize for the Prairie region.
-The book focused on the lived experiences of LGBTQ people in Western Canada, especially in the urban centres of Saskatoon, Regina, Winnipeg, Edmonton and Calgary, during the 20th century.
-At a fundamental level, the book aims to highlight the presence and participation of queer people in Prairie society during that time period.
+In 2018, Korinek released her second book, titled Prairie Fairies: A History of Queer Communities and People in Western Canada, 1930-1985, which received the Canadian Historical Association's Clio Prize for the prairie region.
+The book focuses on the lived experiences of LGBTQ people in Western Canada, especially in the urban centres of Saskatoon, Regina, Winnipeg, Edmonton, and Calgary during the 20th century.
 While working alongside Richards to conduct research for the book, she came across a photo of Annie Maude "Nan" McKay kissing Hope Weir, which became the cover photo for her book.
-As there were few images, letters, or diaries about prairie lesbians prior to the 1950s, Korinek stated that the photo "claims important space for historians to do more than merely suggest that lesbians existed in the prairies prior to the Second World War."
-In addition to archival sources, the book also drew extensively on oral history interviews.
-The book went on to win the Canadian Studies Network Best Book in Canadian Studies Prize and the English-Language Book Prize from the Canadian Committee on Women's and Gender History.
-It was also nominated for two Saskatchewan Book Awards: the University of Saskatchewan Non-Fiction and Jennifer Welsh Scholarly Writing categories; Prairie Fairies was awarded the latter.
+In addition to archival sources, the book also draws extensively on oral history interviews.
+The book also won the Canadian Studies Network's Best Book in Canadian Studies Prize and the Canadian Committee on Women's and Gender History's English-Language Book Prize.
+It was also nominated for two Saskatchewan Book Awards, in the University of Saskatchewan Non-Fiction and Jennifer Welsh Scholarly Writing categories; it was awarded the latter.

-Following the publication of Prairie Fairies, Korinek was appointed vice-dean faculty relations in the College of Arts & Science for a five-year term.
-In this role, she earned an Insight Grant from the Social Sciences and Humanities Research Council of Canada to study the history of same-sex marriage in Canada.
-Korinek stated that inclusion and diversity in the College were significant drivers of her work there.
-In 2020, Korinek was elected a Fellow of the Royal Society of Canada.
+Following the publication of Prairie Fairies, Korinek was appointed vice-dean of faculty relations in the University of Saskatchewan College of Arts & Science for a five-year term.
+In this role, she earned an Insight Grant from the Social Sciences and Humanities Research Council to study the history of same-sex marriage in Canada.
+In 2020, Korinek was elected a Fellow of the Royal Society of Canada (RSC).
+She received the RSC's Ursula Franklin Award in Gender Studies in 2026.